avsaase/advent-of-code-2022/README.md

 My Advent of Code solution for 2022 in Rust.

 Run all implemented solutions with `cargo run --release`.
+Run the tests with `cargo test --lib`.